confluentinc/examples/ccloud-observability/docs/index.rst

    .. note::

-      If a client is `properly tuned <https://docs.confluent.io/cloud/current/client-apps/optimizing/index.html>`__ and has adequate resources an increase in throughput metrics or fetch metrics won't necessarily mean the consumer lag will increase.
+      If a client is `properly tuned <https://docs.confluent.io/cloud/current/client-apps/optimizing/index.html>`__ and has adequate resources, an increase in throughput metrics or fetch metrics won't necessarily mean the consumer lag will increase.

 #.
 Another view of consumer lag can be found in |ccloud|.
-Open the UI, navigate to the "Consumers" section and click on the ``demo-cloud-observability-1`` consumer group.
+Open the console, navigate to the "Consumers" section and click on the ``demo-cloud-observability-1`` consumer group.
    This page will update periodically, within two minutes you should see a steady increase is the offset lag.

    |Confluent Cloud Consumer Lag|